hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 ![Access Token](https://github.com/RanTao123/image/blob/main/access.png?raw=true)

-Now you can use the access token to make the authenticated request.
-Hasura returned the appropriate user rather than returning all the users from the database.
+Now you can use the access token to make the authenticated requests.
+In the example below, Hasura returned the appropriate user rather than all the users from the database.

 ![Picture showing the access token from Keycloak being used in Hasura](https://github.com/RanTao123/image/blob/main/hasura.png?raw=truehttps://github.com/RanTao123/image/blob/main/hasura.png?raw=true)